Restaurant Secrets- FOH

 What does your server genuinely think of you?

-Now, this is an interesting one… and it all depends on the server.
-Referring back to the tips, servers live on tips; they must supplement the low minimum wage that we receive otherwise.
-Because servers live on tips, we will do anything to receive a higher tip value, even I that means acting like the customer's best buddy even though we aren't a fan of a customer.
-I can't begin to tell you how many customers come into restaurants asking for a waiter and that waiter being visibly annoyed.
+This is an interesting one… and it all depends on the server.
+Referencing the tips, servers live on tips; they must supplement the low minimum wage we receive otherwise.
+Because servers live on tips, we will do anything to receive a higher tip value, even I that means acting like the customer's best buddy even though we aren't a fan of the customer.
+I can't begin to tell you how many customers come into restaurants asking for a waiter, and that waiter is visibly annoyed.
 With that being said… servers do genuinely enjoy many of their regulars.

 With that all being said, restaurants use the same apps that find where to seat people to make notes about difficult or low-tipping customers.
 If you've ever been angry at a waiter or have been difficult to someone in a restaurant, chances are your name has been flagged and has a nicely written note on your profile.